 Above is the gate to the lovely park and fortress that is the Nis Fortress.
 Much of the fortress these days is not much more than a park, cafes, and various scattered buildings to mark historical locations.
 There is also a few ruins and buildings including a mosque and a few small palace blocks.
 The fortress itself was built in the 18th century by the Ottoman forces who occupied the city.
 The fort also has an incredibly well preserved gateway as you can see in the above photograph.
 Most of the folks you see here are locals going on walks or playing with children so it is a nice place to relax for a few hours if the weather is pleasant.
 There is no admission charge to the fortress or grounds although many of the historical sites are not accessible (such as the mosque) for visitors to enter.

 Red Cross Concentration Camp

 I found it a bit strange that it was named Red Cross (I also went here with a person who works for the International Red Cross) and it was rather somber to see this small concentration camp not far from the center of town.
 “Dark Tourism” is always a controversial subject, but I think places like this are important to see.
-Even with these types of history people do tend to “forget” and we end up committing the same acts only to once again say “never again”.
-The camp itself is rather small and was not at the scale as some of the other better known Nazi concentration camps.
+Even with these types of history, people do tend to “forget” and we end up committing the same acts only to once again say “never again”.
+The camp itself is rather small and was not on the scale as some of the other better known Nazi concentration camps.
 Many executions took place at the Bubanj forest of which there is a memorial for the executions.
 There is also a famous escape from the camp that was well documented and also a highlight of the displays throughout the site.

 * * * * *